 Working with a local independent agent who specializes in health insurance is one of the best ways to get all of the information you need to make an informed choice and get the coverage you need.

 Medicare Part C providers may require a deductible and many include pre-set, reasonably priced co-pays.
-An independent agent in the Trusted Choice network can help you compare prices on these plans from several different providers.
+An independent agent in our network can help you compare prices on these plans from several different providers.

 How to Compare Medicare Part C Providers